hjalmardev/pe-projects/journal.md

 ### Notes:
 - I imagine if/elseif statements in PHP can be used alongside HTML/CSS somehow to pick and choose which files to load depending on the @media query / viewport size?

+# 10/2/22

+## Standup
+- Sundays are standup-free

+###
+- Where can you use PHP?
+	- PHP seems useful whenever you're working with dynamic (changing data) or lots of data.
+In the context of web development, it doesn't seem intuitive to copy-paste a module hundreds of times when you can just write the code once and call it as needed by looping through an array.
+	- As for dynamic data, using an array beats going into the code itself and writing each new item.
+I imagine we'll eventually learn how to point PHP to external files so it can process the data and add it to our code.
+	- I also see PHP being used in websites that are mostly changing, or that change based on context.
+Social media immediately comes to mind because no one is seeing exactly the same site beyond a core strucutre.
+So the content itself is modular, and it's more about having PHP files that can swap out as needed (... and probably based on instructions from the brainwashy algorithms).
+- I think PHP would be great to use in a project that Derek and I talked about for small businesses in Puerto Rico who don't have websites.
+It's basically a business card site generator.
+Using PHP, we could somhow take simple instructions from say a Google form and have it automatically converted to a site.
+- Examples in the wild:
+	- Definetely Facebook 100%, I imagine Instagram too.
+I've heard that WordPress uses PHP a lot.